-There are three key ingredients to unveiling what actually happened in the late hours of October 11th 1969 and all three can be found by examining firstly the fingerprints on the taxicab, allied with the actions and movements of the killer, secondly the blood pattern analysis of the shirt and finally the blood pattern in and around the taxicab as it was sequentially photographed by responding personnel.
-Blood does not lie, it follows the law of time and gravity and can be used to help us understand the position Paul Stine's body was situated throughout and therefore unlock a plausible course of events, starting with the Zodiac Killer's claim in a letter mailed to the San Francisco Chronicle on October 13th 1969 stating that 'I am the murderer of the taxi driver over by Washington St and Maple St last night, to prove this here is a blood stained piece of his shirt'.
+There are three key ingredients to unveiling what actually happened in the late hours of October 11th 1969 and all three can be found by examining firstly the fingerprints on the taxicab, allied with the actions and movements of the killer, secondly the blood pattern analysis of the shirt, and finally the blood pattern in and around the taxicab as it was sequentially photographed by responding personnel.
+Blood does not lie - it follows the law of time and gravity and can be used to help us understand the position Paul Stine's body was situated throughout, and therefore unlock a plausible course of events, starting with the Zodiac Killer's claim in a letter mailed to the San Francisco Chronicle on October 13th 1969 stating that "I am the murderer of the taxi driver over by Washington St and Maple St last night, to prove this here is a blood stained piece of his shirt'".

 This is where the three teenagers come into play.
-They said they saw the 'suspect in the front of the Yellow cab, mid to passenger side, with the victim slumped partially over his lap.
+They said they saw the "suspect in the front of the Yellow cab, mid to passenger side, with the victim slumped partially over his lap.
 The suspect appeared to be searching the victim's pockets.
 The suspect then appeared to be wiping on the interior of the cab, leaning over the victim to the driver's compartment.
 The suspect then exited the cab by the front passenger side door, also wiping with a white rag, possibly a handkerchief.
 The suspect then walked around the cab to the driver's side and proceeded to wipe the exterior of the left door area.
 The suspect then fled north on Cherry Street'".
 They never saw him exit the rear of the taxicab - and the bloodstained shirt, along with all the aforementioned actions would explain why the Zodiac Killer did what he did - as described by the three teenagers.

-The next question is did the killer shut the front passenger side door when he exited the cab, to walk around and wipe fingerprints from Paul Stine's driver door.
+The next question, is did the killer shut the front passenger side door when he exited the cab, to walk around and wipe fingerprints from Paul Stine's driver door?
 The answer is almost certainly yes.
 If we look at the sequential photographs taken of the crime scene, they tell a story.
 Two photographs in particular give us a clue.

-But was the sighting by Donald Fouke of a shuffling man on Jackson Street the Zodiac Killer?
+But was the sighting by Officer Donald Fouke of a shuffling man on Jackson Street the Zodiac Killer?
 Given the descriptions of Donald Fouke and the three teenagers, coupled with the timeline, there is little doubt.

 Inspired and developed from this fantastic article in 2009